SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ![destination](images/Exercise2_0_destination.JPG)

-## 6. Create Destination for Wishlist Service and Java Logic to update Ratings which will be required in the next Exercise
 We will create another destination configuration to the Wishlist Odata that is exposed the srv module.
 This will be required for the next exercises.